shyguyCreate/winget-ProgramList/README.md

 ### Purpose

-As mention before, this script was made to recopile and understand from where is that `winget` is obtaining information about the programs that are displayed when running `winget list`.
+As mention before, this script was made to understand from where is that `winget` is obtaining information about the programs that are displayed when running `winget list`.

 ### How to run it

 Make sure your system has permission for running scripts.
 Enter this in your powershell terminal.

 > Set-ExecutionPolicy RemoteSigned

 **Running process**